 The first step is to ensure that your child knows what is expected of them.
 Address questions like: when can they have screen time, for how long and what can they do on it.

 - A routine chart helps children feel in control.
 This tells them when they will get their opportunity.
 It establishes consistency so there will be less arguments and power struggles.
 Write or print a routine chart and place it somewhere where they will be able to see it.
 See our School Time Routine or Summer Time Schedule for ideas.

 - Screen time Rules ensures responsibility.
-Grab our Screen time rules chart here.
+Grab our Family Rules and Routine charts here.

 - Have a Screen Time Agreement.
 Where you explain what they can and cannot do.
 Be as elaborate as possible and mention the consequences.

 We are in an age where we have to deal with challenges our parents never experienced.
 We need tools to arm ourselves and education that is still not clear.
 We can only learn by participating in discussions and researching what our children are doing.
 I wrote this post about How Facebook Helps Parents control Bullying online.
 There are more such resources out there.
 Learn: educate not just yourself but others too.

 If we are going to give our children screens and then we want to control those gadgets, it is important that we know how to have full control.
 There are many apps and built in controls on gadgets.
 Windows desktop or tablets come with Magic Desktop, for example.
 Learn about these.

 4. Teach your child what tablets, mobile phones and computers are really for.

 Help them use it to learn new skills and polish old ones.
 No doubt there are educational games available but when children play games even if they are learning through them, they are still games.

 The best way to teach kids that electronic devices are tools, is by showing them all the great things that they can do with them!